Talha114/speech-emotion-recognition/README.md

 ## Description

-In this project, we built a classifier that can determine the emotions concealed in speech signals.
-We used a dataset of Urdu speech containing emotional utterances from talk shows, with four basic emotions: Angry, Happy, Neutral, and Sad.
-We extracted three prominent categories of features from the audio files: prosodic features, spectral or vocal tract features, and excitation source features.
-We then used a support vector machine (SVM) classifier to predict the emotion from the audio features.
-Additionally, we plotted a scatterplot of the average features of each audio file, with the first half of the features on the x-axis and the second half of the features on the y-axis, colored by the emotion class.
+In this project, I built a classifier that can determine the emotions concealed in speech signals.
+I used a dataset of Urdu speech containing emotional utterances from talk shows, with four basic emotions: Angry, Happy, Neutral, and Sad.
+I extracted three prominent categories of features from the audio files: prosodic features, spectral or vocal tract features, and excitation source features.
+I then used a support vector machine (SVM) classifier to predict the emotion from the audio features.
+Additionally, I plotted a scatterplot of the average features of each audio file, with the first half of the features on the x-axis and the second half of the features on the y-axis, colored by the emotion class.

 ## Getting Started